What Are Signs of Autism Spectrum Disorder in Adults?

 - When talking with your boss, you have difficulty telling if he is happy with your performance or mad at you.

 In addition, individuals with ASD may exhibit extraordinary talents in visual skills, music, math, and art.
 And roughly 40 percent of individuals with ASD have average or above-average intelligence.

-If you experience these or similar symptoms of ASD, consult a doctor or mental-health professional for a formal assessment and learn more about treatment options for autism symptoms in adults.
+If you experience these or similar symptoms of ASD, consult a doctor or mental-health professional for a formal autism evaluation and learn more about treatment options for autism symptoms in adults.